redtalksbot/modern_app_partner_workshop/docs/ingress/setup.md

 # Setup

-For this lab, you will start with a clean environment and build out your K3s environment.
+In the blueprint this lab is using, K3s is already installed.
+However, for this lab, you will start with a clean environment and build out your K3s environment.

 ## Uninstall K3s in UDF